 This course will introduce the theory, operation and repair of the four-stroke cycle gasoline engine found in today's automobiles.
 Students will learn basic principles and their applications on modern automotive engines.
 Students will learn to apply appropriate diagnostic techniques to identify failed areas within the engine and determine required service procedures.
+Students will disassemble engines and identify internal components and their function within the engine.
 Students will learn to make measurements of bearing journals, cylinder bores, pistons, camshafts and other internal components necessary to determine failures and the appropriate repair and service procedures.
-(30 classroom, 30 shop) Prerequisite: ATA 100 responsible to the employer for the various work responsibilities established and is also responsible to the course instructor to complete specific objectives necessary to satisfy the requirements for student evaluation.
-It is suggested that the employer provide as many experiences outlined in the 2012 NATEF standards as possible under the direction of an assigned mentor.
-(320 hours) Prerequisite: Instructor permission
+(30 classroom, 30 shop) Prerequisite: ATA 100